smf-steve/COMP122-Tools/README.md

    * Register Bank: 32 general purpose registers

 ## Web Pages:
-This application is envisioned to be delived via a suit of web pages.
+This application is envisioned to be delived via a suite of web pages.
 All web pages are driven simulatous by the program loaded into the the archtiecture and the interactivity of the user.
 The web pages that are envisioned to be part of this suite of web pages include:
    * Data Segment: Representation of the data segement with the following characterists
      * Memory View Representation: 1x, 2x, 4x, 16x, etc
      * 32-bits versus 64-bit words